 If it deems it appropriate to do so, the college may place an employee respondent, including student employees, on administrative leave prior to or during the pendency of a college grievance process set forth in this policy.
 Typically, those placed on administrative leave will continue to receive pay and benefits.
-Additionally, administrative leave is not indefinite and the employee respondent will be provided updates regarding their status.
+Additionally, administrative leave is not indefinite and will be provided updates regarding their status.

-Part X: Grievance Procedures for Students, Faculty, and Staff Sex Discrimination, Harassment, and Sexual Misconduct Complaints, In General
+Part IX: Grievance Procedures for Students, Faculty, and Staff Sexual Misconduct and Sex-based Discrimination Complaints, In General